Background pattern

 • diuretics, ACE inhibitors, and angiotensin II receptor antagonists (for the treatment of high blood pressure or hypertension),

-• lithium (used in some psychiatric disorders),
+• lithium (used in certain psychiatric illnesses),

-Actromadol with food, drinks, and alcohol
+Taking Actromadol with food, drinks, and alcohol

 Take this medication with meals or with milk.